flindersuni/DeepThoughtHPC-docs/docs/source/index.rst

-Welcome to the DeepThought Documentation
+Welcome to the DeepThought HPC
 =========================================

-The new Flinder HPC is called DeepThought.
+The new Flinders University HPC is called DeepThought.
 This new HPC comprises of AMD EPYC based hardware and next-generation management software, allowing for a dynamic and agile HPC service.

 .. attention::
     This documentation is under active development, meaning that it can